 Either way, the ending effect is that the air conditioner's evaporator coil cannot operate to properly disperse the heat, and in effect 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 In short, the A/C just turned into an old-school icebox.

 What Might You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Ensure the A/C system is completely OFF.

 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter and replace any return air filters.
 Open all the registers completely and confirm that they are not impeded by furniture or drapes.

 - Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can turn into a costly repair.
 When your unit freezes over it can lead to a totaled compressor.
 Replacing your compressor could easily cost as much as a downpayment on a new system.
 In fact, many people are forced to decide between installing a new system vs repairing the old one.
-If you act quickly and call a NATE-certified technician, you have better odds of getting a less expensive job.
+If you act quickly and call a ACE-certified technician, you have better odds of getting a less expensive job.
 Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.